achinthagunasekara/JavaConfigFileReader/README.md

 config.getPropertyFor("CONFIG_ITEM");
 ```

-This returns a String object.
+This returns a String object.test